awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-custom-templates.md

 ### Use Variable Filters<a name="a2i-custom-templates-step2-automate-filters"></a>

 In addition to the standard [Liquid filters](https://shopify.github.io/liquid/filters/abs/) and actions, Amazon Augmented AI \(Amazon A2I\) offers additional filters\.
 You apply filters by placing a pipe \(`|`\) character after the variable name, and then specifying a filter name\.
-To chain filters use the following format\.
+To chain filters, use the following format\.

 **Example**